B. Ranks in the Clinical Instructional Track

 Clinical Associate Professor

 The clinical associate professor title signals the passage into dental academia’s senior rank.
 Individuals at this rank are expected to be role models of collegiality, integrity, scholarship, and excellence in their professions.
-A person promoted to this level is likely to have achieved an ongoing influence on quality of dental service.
-Examples include leadership in organization of clinical services, improvements in quality of care, measurements of outcomes of patient satisfaction, and involvement in utilization management activities.
+A person promoted to this level is likely to have achieved an ongoing influence on quality of dental service and/or dental educatio .
+Examples include leadership in clinical or education organizations , improvements in teaching and/or quality of care, measurements of outcomes of patient satisfaction, and involvement in utilization management activities.
 Contributions in these areas are documented by relevant peers.

-Evidence of excellence in clinical service or teaching may include favorable departmental evaluation, formal awards for performance, or invitations to speak at professional meetings or other institutions.
+Evidence of excellence in clinical service and/or teaching may include favorable departmental evaluations, formal awards for performance, or invitations to speak at professional meetings or other institutions.
 In general, scholarship should be judged with the principle of peer evaluation and recognition, whether the products of the scholarly activity are papers, books or chapters, invited lectures, or some other mode of communicating results and ideas.

 Appointment and promotion to clinical associate professor are reviewed and recommended by the School of Dentistry APT Committee, approved by the School of Dentistry Executive Committee, and endorsed by the Dean, the Provost and Executive Vice President for Academic Affairs, and the President of the University.

-Although there is no requirement for ascension in rank, individuals at the clinical associate professor rank are strongly encouraged to seek promotion by the seventh year following initial appointment to that rank.
+Although years in rank alone neither compels nor precludes advancement to clinical professor, promotion after less than five years in rank is based on extraordinary accomplishment produced during those years in rank.
+Individuals at the clinical associate professor rank are strongly encouraged to seek promotion by the seventh year following initial appointment to that rank.

-A clinical professor performs teaching and clinical service as described for clinical associate professor, usually over an additional period of five-to ten-years and has attained further regional or national recognition for teaching and clinical expertise.
+A clinical professor performs teaching and/or clinical service as described for clinical associate professor, usually over an additional period of five-to ten-years and has attained further regional, national or international recognition for teaching and clinical expertise.

 Appointment and promotion to clinical professor are reviewed and recommended by the School of Dentistry APT Committee, approved by the School of Dentistry Executive Committee, and endorsed by the Dean, the Provost and Executive Vice President for Academic Affairs, and the President of the University.